 Yoga in Japan

 As well as individual classes, there are a growing number of English-language yoga retreats in which you can take part.
-Lasting from a few days to a couple of weeks, these often involve other activities such as hiking, visits to local sightseeing spots, and even skiing alongside yoga.

 For the ultimate detox from modern life, try a yoga retreat held in a Buddhist temple, where you can combine your yoga practice with meditation sessions and other traditional Japanese ceremonies.
 Alternatively, opt for a retreat at an onsen resort for the utmost in relaxation.

 * The information on this page may be subject to change due to COVID-19.